 Looking for other energy stocks?

-Polaris is more of a long term investment for investors who believe in the renewable energy industry.
+Polaris is more of a long term investment for investors who believe in Canadian renewable energy stocks.
 And to be honest, there isn’t much not to believe in.
 There will come a point where renewables are the main form of power generation in the world.
 It may take us a while to get there, but it’s going to happen.

 PIF is at a very attractive value right now, with a forward P/E of only 8.06, a 2 year PEG of 0.27 and a price to book of 0.94.
 With a one year price target of $19.90, analysts are predicting 71% upside for the renewable energy company in 2019.
 And with a 5 year estimated growth rate of 77.90% annually, the fact this stock is only trading at 8 times earnings is simply amazing.